FEntwumS/docs/docs/developer_guide/waveform_interactor/approach.md

 To recreate this, the OneWare VCD datastructure has to be altered.
 This is currently not possible, since the corresponding attributes in the vcdView component, from which we can access OneWares parsed .vcd, is read-only.

-Another way would be to read the .vcd, alter it before it is parsed by OneWare.
+Another solution would be to read the .vcd and recreate the original non-flattened scope hierarchy, before it is parsed by OneWare.

-Maybe this is all not necessary, since Flojo is working on a pass without flattening.
+This would require double .vcd parsing (or at least parsing the .vcd variable declaration section twice), since OneWare parses the .vcd obviously to display the waveform.